AnClark/ClassicReverb-RE02/README.md

 While Classic Reverb RE-02 has the same major features as its siblings ([RE-04](https://github.com/AnClark/ClassicReverb-RE04), [RE-03](https://github.com/AnClark/ClassicReverb-RE03)), it has its own features:

-- Wider and brighter sound image.
+- Wider and brighter sound image, with Less embrased sound field, which is similar to legendary plate reverb.
 This is much different from RE-04.
+- Gentle Hi Damp and Damping controls.
 - Shipped with a collection of factory presets that focusing on large spaces, natural rooms and production.

 ## How to Compile